binbashar/le-ref-architecture-doc/docs/first-steps/add-aws-accounts.md

         }
     ```

     Note `apps` organizational unit (OU) is being used as parent OU.
-If a new OU has to be used here, it has to be created be adding it to `organizational_units` structure in the same file.
+If a new OU has to be used here, it has to be created by adding it to `organizational_units` structure in the same file.

 3. Run the [Terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) to apply the new changes.